1932 to 1948 Ford Brake Drums

 1932-34 drums are similar to 1931, but are 12 inch cast with a single rib on the outside diameter.
 They have five 1/2-20 studs on a 5-1/2 inch bolt circle.

-1936 drums are 12 inch and had multiple grooves on the outer diameter and also had wider shoe surfaces the same as the 1935 drum.
+1936 drums are 12 inch and have multiple grooves on the outer diameter and also have wider shoe surfaces the same as the 1935 drum.
 They have five 1/2-20 studs on a 10-1/4 inch bolt circle.

 1937-39 drums are 12 inch and had even wider shoe surfaces than the 1935-36 drums.
 They have five 1/2-20 studs on a 10-1/4 inch bolt circle and are the only drums which can directly interchange between mechanical and hydraulic brakes on 1937-39.

 1940-41 drums are 12 inch diameter with five 1/2-20 studs on a 5-1/2 inch bolt circle and have the hub mounted inside the drum.
 The drum is usually a full steel stamping with cast iron 'bonded' inside where the shoes contact.
 Many era replacements were solid cast iron with no steel component.

 1946-48 drums are 12 inch diameter with five 1/2-20 studs on a 5-1/2 inch bolt circle and have the hub mounted outside the drum.
 The drum is usually a steel plate with the cast iron shoe surface cast to the center plate as shown in the pic below.